Gay Tel Aviv for Beginners

 Tel Aviv Gay Pride

 Tel Aviv Pride has quickly become one of the most popular pride events in the entire world.
-Last year more than 100,000 people attended, both Israeli and foreign.
-The parade is typically kicked off by Tel Aviv’s mayor and travels through the heart of the city, ending at the Tel Aviv Beach – in particular, Hilton Beach and Gordon Beach.
+Numbers sometimes hit more than 100,000 people, both Israeli and foreign.
+The parade is typically kicked off by Tel Aviv’s mayor and travels through the heart of the city.
+It ends at the Tel Aviv Beach – in particular, Hilton Beach and Gordon Beach.
+An afterparty at Charles Clore Park keeps the energy alive.

-The best part of Tel Aviv pride is not the parade itself, but the fact that Tel Aviv’s gay nightlife gets even wilder during pride -if that’s even possible!
+The best part of Tel Aviv pride is not the parade itself, but the fact that Tel Aviv’s gay nightlife gets even wilder during pride!
 Not only will bars and clubs be packed to the gills, but you can expect a dramatic increase in the number of parties, as well as the number of people you’ll find there.
-The most difficult part about attending Tel Aviv pride is choosing which of the many Pride events in Tel Aviv best suits you.
+The most difficult part about attending Tel Aviv Pride is choosing which of the many Pride events in Tel Aviv best suits you.

-Joining a Tel Aviv Pride Package Tour is the best way to experience all of the amazing attractions that Israel has to offer while celebrating Pride and packing in the festivities.
-Everything is planned out for you, from hotels to activities and tours.
-You just come with your suitcase and your best Pride look, and get ready to have the experience of a lifetime.
+Joining a Tel Aviv Pride Week Tour Package is the ultimate way to immerse yourself in all the incredible attractions Israel has to offer, while celebrating Pride and enjoying the festivities.
+We take care of everything, from beautiful hotels and seamless transfers to thrilling activities and guided tours.
+All you need to do is pack your suitcase, bring your best Pride look, and get ready for the experience of a lifetime!

 Israel is without a doubt the most accepting and open Middle Eastern country when it comes to gay people.
-Not only is being gay in Israel perfectly legal, but public opinion about gay rights is decidedly positive.
-Although it is always possible to experience discrimination, you are not likely to encounter more than the occasional stray comment or dirty look.
+Being openly gay in Israel perfectly legal.
+Additionally, public opinion about gay rights is decidedly positive.
+Although it is always possible (yet extremely rare) to experience discrimination, you are not likely to encounter more than the occasional stray comment or dirty look.
+All hotels in Tel Aviv are gay friendly, and its safe to say the same for most restaurants, bars, cafes, and stores – definitely the ones which visitors to the city are likely to visit.
+Openly gay travelers are also welcomed to regular tours around Israel without any expectation to join separate groups.
+Special gay pride tours are offered, however, during the Pride Week.

-The best part of homosexuality being so tolerated in Tel Aviv is that Israeli men tend to be very open about their feelings for you, if they have them.
-While you might spend hours in another city wondering “Is he or isn’t he?”, you’ll learn very quickly whether an Israeli man is into you.
-If he is, he’ll make very obvious eye contact and may even ask if he can sit down at your table.
+The best part of homosexuality being so tolerated in Tel Aviv is that Israelis tend to be very open about their feelings for you.
+While you might spend hours in another city wondering “Are they or aren’t they?”, you’ll learn very quickly whether an Israeli is into you.
+If they are, they may simply join you at your table.

 Indeed, whether you come to Tel Aviv for the gay nightlife, to lie on a gay beach, to experience gay pride, or just to enjoy the company of fellow gays, there is perhaps no better gay destination in the Middle East and very few others in the world.